-A online loan may be the solution?
+Could an online loan be the solution for you?

 How Online Loans Work

 In most instances, it only takes a few minutes to apply.
-And if you’re approved and accept the terms and conditions of your offer, you’ll receive funding in as little as one business day.
+And if you’re approved and you accept the terms and conditions of your offer, you’ll receive funding in as little as one business day.
 Some online lenders also offer same-day funding options.

 Secured vs. Unsecured Online Loans